adamovanja/ritme/README.md

 An optimized framework for finding the best feature representation and model class of next generation sequencing data in relation to a target of interest.

-If you use this software, please cite it using the metadata from `CITATION.cff`
+If you use this software, please cite it using the metadata from `CITATION.cff`.

 ## Setup
 To install the required dependencies for this package clone this repos and run (note: running `make dev` is a mandatory step to ensure all required packages are installed):